Jaxx497/concertus/readme.md

 ## Known bugs

 1. Symphonia/Rodio Related*
-    1. FLAC may cause crashes when seeking in a song.
-    1. OGG files cannot utilize seek functionality.
     1. There are no reliable Rodio compatible OPUS decoders.
+    1. Seeking may run into problems

 2. Waveforms may generate on songs that cannot be played.